In addition to the major sources, also use these specialized sources.

 Annual Review of Development Effectiveness

-Looks at the growth and poverty reduction experience of client countries and assesses the contributions that World Bank interventions have made.
+Looked at the growth and poverty reduction experience of client countries and assesses the contributions that World Bank interventions made.
+After 2009, see Independent Evaluation Group Studies.

 World Bank Group Country Opinion Survey Program (COS)